Best Vegan Meatloaf Recipe

 Heck yeah!

-It will keep in the freezer for 6 months.
+It will be kept in the freezer for 6 months.

 What Side Dish Goes with Vegan Meatloaf?